rb-uf/Cleo/readme.md

 ### Evaluating the SoC

-First initialize the SoC with below command
+First, initialize the SoC with the below command

 ```shell
 cd eut/scarv-soc
 git submodule update --init --recursive
 ```

-This will pull clone all the submodules related to the SoC compoenents.
+This will pull and clone all the submodules related to the SoC components.